sovity/edc-ce/extensions/postgres-flyway/README.md

 The tables are prepared using Flyway, which executes the .sql scripts included in the `resources/migration` folder.

+There are Sovity EDC Community Edition specific migration scripts in the folder `resources/migration/default`.

+### Configuration

+Additional Migration Scripts can be added by specifiying the configuration property `edc.flyway.additional.migration.locations`.
+Values are comma separated and need to be correct [FlyWay migration script locations](https://flywaydb.org/documentation/configuration/parameters/locations).
+These migration scripts need to be compatible to the migrations in `resources/migration/default`.

+For further configuration options, please refer to the configuration of our Community Edition EDC and its .env file.

 ## Why does this extension exist?

 While the EDC is providing capabilities for individual persistence stores, our goal is to provide a single working